CTHRU/Hitrava/README.md

   >**Tip**: If you're on Windows and you're not familiar with the Command Prompt or just want to do a quick
   > conversion with default arguments, double-click the _Run_HiToStrava.cmd_ file in the installation folder of HiToStrava.

-- In the Command Prompt, run the HiToStrava.py with the --json command line argument.
+- In the Command Prompt, run HiToStrava.py with the --json command line argument.
 You can use the default example command below or [add / change command line arguments](#command-line-arguments-overview) as you need.
   ```
   HiToStrava.py --json "motion path detail data.json" --json_export